KynanDelaney/PlanarID/tutorial/tutorial.md

 <br>

-Now we launch the app:

-    In the terminal in the IDE, run the following command:
+Now we launch the app; in the terminal in the IDE, run the following command:

     `shiny run shiny_home.py`